Bhopal in lockdown mode for 10 days from 8 pm on July 24

 The decision was taken in view of a sudden spike in coronavirus cases in Bhopal during the past fortnight, they said.

-The lockdown will be applicable in several localities in Old Bhopal under Kotwali, Mangalwara and Hanumanganj police station areas, some areas of Bagsewania area under Kolar sub- division, and some areas of Kamla Nagar police station.
+The lockdown will be applicable in several localities in Old Bhopal under Kotwali, Mangalwara and Hanumanganj police station areas, some areas of Bagsewania area under Kolar subdivision, and some areas of Kamla Nagar police station.

 The district administration also announced a ban on weekly market in the villages under Berasia sub-division.